mace0061/mtm6407-cyoa/righthall.md

 In time, you stumble upon a manuscript that holds the key to your escape.
 It describes a hidden passage, known only to a select few.

+Navigating the labyrinthine corridors and hidden chambers, you follow the instructions meticulously detailed in the manuscript.
+It takes a combination of wit, cunning, and a touch of luck, but eventually, you discover the concealed entrance to the...

 What do you do next?